NateEag/dotfiles/readme.rst

 Usage
 =====

+``src/`` contains the actual dotfiles, named without the preceding dot, so that they show up in standard UIs and ls commands.

 ``install.sh`` symlinks everything in src/ to ~/.$filename.
-It moves files that would be clobbered to ~/.$filename.old.

 ``uninstall.sh`` undoes ``install.sh``'s hard work.
 It might give odd results if you have not previously run ``install.sh``.

-The ``lib`` directory holds things the dotfiles depend on, usually from third-party sources.
+``lib/`` contains dependencies that do not need to be installed elsewhere.